jazzyisj/save-tts-messages/README.md

 # Play and Save TTS Messages

 ## What is this?
 This is more or less an answering machine (remember those?) for your TTS messages.
-When you play a TTS message that you want saved under certain condtions (ie. nobody is home), you will call the **Play or Save TTS Messsage** script `script.play_save_tts` instead of calling your tts service directly.
+When you play a TTS message that you want saved under certain condtions (ie. nobody is home), you will call the **Play or Save TTS Messsage** script `script.play_or_save_message` instead of calling your tts service directly.
 The script will decide whether to play the message immediately, or save it based on the conditions you specify.

 Messages are played back using the **Play Saved TTS Messages** script `script.play_saved_tts_messages`.
 Set an appropriate trigger (for example when you arrive home) in the **Play Saved Messages** `automation.play_saved_messages` automation to call this script automatically.